GoogleChrome/web.dev/src/site/content/en/blog/what-to-expect-when-dropping-ie11/index.md

 * [Stroke and fill on text](https://webkit.org/blog/85/introducing-text-stroke/)

-   * ... although supported on all evergreens, you'll need to include the `-webkit-` prefixes: yes, *even for Edge and Firefox*
+   * Although supported on all evergreens, you'll need to include the `-webkit-` prefixes: yes, *even for Edge and Firefox*

 * Risky bugs in IE11 are no longer an issue: